qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-review-1.md

 In this post, I review the literature on semantic segmentation.
 Most research on semantic segmentation use natural/real world image datasets.
 Although the results are not directly applicable to medical images, I review these papers because research on the natural images is much more mature than that of medical images.

+Post is oraganized as follows: I first [explain the semantic segmentation](#sec-1) problem, give an [overview of the approaches](#sec-2) and [summarize a few interesting papers](#sec-3).

-In a later post, I'll explain why medical images are different from natural images and examine how the approaches from this review fare on a representative medical image dataset.
+In a later post, I'll explain why medical images are different from natural images and examine how the approaches from this review fare on a dataset representative of medical images.

+<a name='sec-1'></a>

 ### What exactly is semantic segmentation?

-Semantic segmentation is understanding the image on pixel level i.e, we want to asign each pixel in the image an object class.
+Semantic segmentation is understanding an image at pixel level i.e, we want to asign each pixel in the image an object class.
 For example, check out the following images.

 <p align="center">
     <span>